laravel/docs/authorization.md

 | destroy | delete |

 > {tip} You may use the `make:policy` command with the `--model` option to quickly generate a policy class for a given model: `php artisan make:policy PostPolicy --model=Post`.

+<a name="via-middleware"></a>
+### Via Middleware

+Laravel includes a middleware that can authorize actions before the incoming request even reaches your routes or controllers.
+By default, the `Illuminate\Auth\Middleware\Authorize` middleware is assigned the `can` key in your `App\Http\Kernel` class.
+Let's explore an example of using the `can` middleware to authorize that a user can update a post:

+    use App\Models\Post;

+    Route::put('/post/{post}', function (Post $post) {
+        // The current user may update the post...
+    })->middleware('can:update,post');

+In this example, we're passing the `can` middleware two arguments.
+The first is the name of the action we wish to authorize and the second is the route parameter we wish to pass to the policy method.
+In this case, since we are using [implicit model binding](/docs/{{version}}/routing#implicit-binding), a `App\Models\Post` model will be passed to the policy method.
+If the user is not authorized to perform the given action, an HTTP response with a 403 status code will be returned by the middleware.

+<a name="middleware-actions-that-dont-require-models"></a>
+#### Actions That Don't Require Models

+Again, some policy methods like `create` do not require a model instance.
+In these situations, you may pass a class name to the middleware.
+The class name will be used to determine which policy to use when authorizing the action:

+    Route::post('/post', function () {
+        // The current user may create posts...
+    })->middleware('can:create,App\Models\Post');

 <a name="via-blade-templates"></a>
 ### Via Blade Templates